A lot or a little?

 Parents need to know that Jerry Craft's New Kid is a graphic novel that won the 2020 Newbery Medal and the 2020 Coretta Scott King Author Award.
-It chronicles the year-long adjustment of an African American boy from Washington Heights to seventh grade at a private, predominantly white middle school at the opposite end of Manhattan, in the Bronx.
+It chronicles the year-long adjustment of an African American middle-schooler from Washington Heights to seventh grade at a private, predominantly White middle school at the opposite end of Manhattan, in the Bronx.
 Cartoonist Jerry Craft illustrates what it's like to be not just the new kid, but also one of the few students of color at a private school.

 - Parents say